 Software architecture, in short, is a systematic organization.
 Such organizations include all components, how they interact, the environment in which they operate, and the principles used to design software.
-It can also comprise the development of software into the future in many possibilities.
+It can also comprise the development of software in the future in many possibilities.
 The software architecture design takes into account one or more specific tasks.
 The task must be completed without prejudice to the task of other tools or equipment.
-The conduct and design of the software concern meaningful judgments and therefore require to be ideally generated and assembled to attain optimal outcomes.
+The conduct and design of the software concern meaningful judgments and therefore require being ideally generated and assembled to attain optimal outcomes.

 Architecture is a tricky topic for customers and users of software products because it is not something they can immediately perceive.
-However, a poor architecture is the main factor leading to the growth of “residue” – the elements in the software that hinder developers from understanding the software.
+However, poor architecture is the main factor leading to the growth of “residue” – the elements in the software that hinder developers from understanding the software.
 The software containing many impurities is more challenging to modify, resulting in a slower arrival of functions and more defects.

-Application of Software architecture
+Application of Software Architecture